 Aside: Service Workers

-The key ingredient in PWAs to me is the service worker.
+The key ingredient in PWAs for me is the service worker.
 A couple of days prior to That Conference kicking off, I had seen a screen shot of the in-development status of service workers for WebKit, meaning that the last major player is on its way to implementation; specifically Apple (MS was already in progress).
-The best part about PWAs is that they’re “progressively” enhanced, hence the name.
+The best part about PWAs is that they're "progressively" enhanced, hence the name.
 This means that once iOS fully adopts the support, PWAs, such as this very blog, will have the full sw capability readily available, with no changes necessary.
 Want to see it in action?
-You can load this blog in Firefox or Chrome (including on Android) and switch off your network connection (airplane mode or check offline in Chrome’s DevTools) and you’ll find some pages still load from cache and that a network error doesn’t crash the whole site (web app).
+You can load this blog in Firefox or Chrome (including on Android) and switch off your network connection (airplane mode or check offline in Chrome's DevTools) and you'll find some pages still load from cache and that a network error doesn't crash the whole site (web app).
 Web apps 1, offline dinosaur 0.

 Want to keep track of service workers?
 Try the 'is service worker ready?' site.

 Work: aka the Day job

 One other big change from this summer is that, for the last two months, I've started working for a new company.
 It's definitely a bit of a change in a couple of regards.
 I'm part of a decently sized team now, instead of being the solo developer on a tiny team of two.
 I'm working on a different platform that makes use of some of my front-end and Java backend skills, with some slated Node work that will play to my sense of direction.
 If that wasn't enough, I've started working from home as well.
 It's an interesting change with great benefits like not commuting 20+ minutes twice a day and nearly unlimited high quality coffee, but comes with the downside of a decreasing amount of interaction with other human beings.
 For now though, the dog will do 🐶.